A Universal Ordinary Differential Equation: Concepts and results from previous work

 \subsection{Helper functions and constructions}

 We mentioned earlier that a number of common mathematical functions are generable.
 However, for our purpose, we will need less common functions that one can consider to be programming gadgets.

+\begin{rem} In this subsection, some of the functions will be introduced as mapping arguments to value, i.e. as usual mathematical functions, but some others by the properties of their solutions (e.g. $\reach$, $\pereach$, $\pil)$.
+In the latter case, an explicit expression of a function satisfying those properties can be found in the proof. \end{rem}

 One such operation is rounding (computing the nearest integer).
 Note that, by construction, generable functions are analytic and in particular must be continuous.
-It is thus clear that we cannot build a perfect rounding function and in particular we have to compromise on two aspects: \begin{itemize} \item we cannot round numbers arbitrarily close to $n+\tfrac{1}{2}$ for $n\in\Z$: thus the function takes a parameter $\lambda$ to control the size of the ``zone'' around $n+\tfrac{1}{2}$ where the function does not round properly, \item we cannot round without error: thus the function takes a parameters $\mu$ that controls how good the approximation must be. \end{itemize}
+It is thus clear that we cannot build a perfect rounding function and in particular we have to compromise on two aspects: \begin{itemize} \item we cannot round numbers arbitrarily close to $n+\tfrac{1}{2}$ for $n\in\Z$ because of continuity: thus the function takes a parameter $\lambda$ to control the size of the ``zone'' around $n+\tfrac{1}{2}$ where the function does not round properly; \item we cannot round without error due to the uniqueness of analytic functions: thus the function takes a parameters $\mu$ that controls how good the approximation must be. \end{itemize}

-\begin{lem}[Round, \cite{BournezGP16a}] There exists a generable function $\rnd$ such that for any $n\in\Z$, $x\in\R$, $\lambda>2$ and $\mu\geqslant0$: \begin{itemize} \item if $x\in\left[n-\frac{1}{2},n+\frac{1}{2}\right]$ then $|\rnd(x,\mu,\lambda)-n|\leqslant\frac{1}{2}$, \item if $x\in\left[n-\frac{1}{2}+\frac{1}{\lambda},n+\frac{1}{2}-\frac{1}{\lambda}\right]$ then $|\rnd(x,\mu,\lambda)-n|\leqslant e^{-\mu}$. \end{itemize} \end{lem}
+\begin{lem}[Round, \cite{BournezGP16a}] There exists a generable function $\rnd$ such that for any $n\in\Z$, $x\in\R$, $\lambda>2$ and $\mu\geqslant0$: \begin{itemize} \item if $x\in\left[n-\frac{1}{2},n+\frac{1}{2}\right]$ then $|\rnd(x,\mu,\lambda)-n|\leqslant\frac{1}{2}$; \item if $x\in\left[n-\frac{1}{2}+\frac{1}{\lambda},n+\frac{1}{2}-\frac{1}{\lambda}\right]$ then $|\rnd(x,\mu,\lambda)-n|\leqslant e^{-\mu}$. \end{itemize} \end{lem}

-The other very useful operation is the analog equivalent of a discrete assignment, done in a periodic manner.
+Another very useful operation is the analog equivalent of a discrete assignment, done in a periodic manner.
 More precisely, we consider a particular class of ODEs